nicolasbuitragob/nicolasbuitragob/README.md

 Data science for social good is the first :earth_americas:

-If you have a project covering data science for social good, tell me how can I contribute to create value for the world
+If you have a project covering data science for social good, tell me how can I contribute to create value

-Recently, I joined as a Junior machine learning engineer in Omdena to generate a real world impact with people around the world
+Recently, I joined as a Junior machine learning engineer in Omdena to generate a real world impact with people around the globe